 The Fed will be out of the picture this month – at least as far as policy decisions are concerned.
 The Fed won’t convene another policy meeting until November 1-2.
 Most Fed watchers expect the central bank to avoid making any rate moves so close to the November 8th election.

-For all the talk (and no action) on rate hikes this year, it appears that what this supposed rate hike campaign will amount to is the possibility of a single quarter point hike in December.
+For all the talk (and no action) on rate hikes this year, it appears that what this supposed rate hike campaign will amount to is the possibility of a single quarter-point hike in December.
 And even that may not materialize.
 If markets suffer a post-election rout, the Fed could just as easily pivot toward talk of new stimulus schemes.

 In a video conference last week, Fed chair Janet Yellen indicated that the Federal Reserve is mulling the idea of responding to downturns by buying corporate stocks, corporate bonds, and other non-traditional assets: "It could be useful to be able to intervene directly in assets where the prices have a more direct link to spending decisions," she said.

-Fed officials have apparently given themselves the mandate of orchestrating interventions wherever Fed officials deem them to be “useful.”
+Fed officials have given themselves the mandate of orchestrating interventions wherever Fed officials deem them to be “useful.”

 Back in the Alan Greenspan era, the so-called “Greenspan put” referred to the central bank’s willingness to support falling markets with monetary easing.
 “Put” (as in put option) was meant as a metaphor for Fed policy.
-But the “Yellen put” may in fact be literal.
+But the “Yellen put” may be literal.

-If Janet Yellen thinks it’s “useful” to buy or sell options, futures, shares, swaps, mortgages or other financial instruments, then what’s to stop her from doing so?
+If Janet Yellen thinks it’s “useful” to buy or sell options, futures, shares, swaps, mortgages, or other financial instruments, then what’s to stop her from doing so?
 The Fed insists it is above any oversight or policy review by Congress.

 The Fed is Slowly Transforming Itself